Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 4: Distinguishing between 3D Dirac points and nodal lines in LaRhIn

-A slightly different calculation was performed that is based also on VASP, with the PAW basis sets~\cite{PhysRevB50.17953} combining GGA.
+To check for the robustness of these results against choices of functionals in the calculation, a slightly different calculation was performed in VASP, with the PAW basis sets~\cite{PhysRevB50.17953} combining GGA.
 The exchange-correlation functional of Perdew, Burke and Ernzerhof (PBE)~\cite{PhysRevLett.77.3865} is added in this case.
 The cutoff energy for the plane wave expansion was set to 500~eV and a $k$-point mesh of $9\times9\times6$ was used in the bulk calculations.
 The Irvsp code~\cite{irvsp} was used to obtain the irreducible representations of Bloch states.
-The obtained band structures with and without spin-orbit coupling (SOC) are shown in \fig{fig:abinitio}(c) and (d).
-Without SOC, the calculation confirms that LaRhIn$_5$ is a nodal-line metal, e.g., one point on this nodal line is a crossing between two irreducible representations $\Gamma_2$ and $\Gamma_4$ on the $\Gamma$-M line, as shown by the touching between blue and green energy levels in \fig{fig:abinitio}(c).
+The obtained band structures with and without spin-orbit coupling (SOC) are shown in Supplementary \fig{fig:abinitio}(c) and (d).
+Without SOC, the calculation confirms that LaRhIn$_5$ is a nodal-line metal, e.g., one point on this nodal line is a crossing between two irreducible representations $\Gamma_2$ and $\Gamma_4$ on the $\Gamma$-M line, as shown by the touching between blue and green energy levels in Supplementary \fig{fig:abinitio}(c).
 All band crossing are gapped when SOC is included except the one along the $\Gamma$-Z direction which is protected by C$_{4v}$ symmetry.
-The irreducible representations $\Gamma_6$ and $\Gamma_7$ are degenerate at a Dirac point on the $\Gamma$-Z line, as shown in \fig{fig:abinitio}(d).
+The irreducible representations $\Gamma_6$ and $\Gamma_7$ are degenerate at a Dirac point on the $\Gamma$-Z line, as shown in Supplementary \fig{fig:abinitio}(d).